Female-led relationship: Pleasurable aspects

 The appeal of a female-led relationship lies in the consensual exchange of power.
 For some couples, participation in an FLR becomes an inherent part of their sexual identity.
-Sex educator Lola Jean observes that "FLR gets much of its excitement and thrill from turning traditional gender roles on their head".
 Such relationships may also attract individuals who desire non-traditional relationships that challenge social conventions and reject traditional gender roles or established notions of masculinity and femininity.
 LGBTQ activist and sex columnist Dan Savage notes, "for some men, sacrificing their male power and privilege is an intrinsic part of the eroticism of submitting to a dominant woman".

 In an FLR, the female partner asserts her dominance in various ways.
 Male partners often wear chastity devices.
 In some female-led relationships, the sexual dynamic may include practices such as the female partner using a strap-on dildo to peg her male partner, though this varies across relationships.
 The male partner derives pleasure from humiliation and servitude, and sometimes adopts nicknames that evoke the role of a pet, servant, or object.
 These dynamics can involve elements of BDSM, including bondage, humiliation, or pain.
 The couple may engage in facesitting, wax play, sensory deprivation, overstimulation, pegging, cuckoldry, piss play, foot fetish, consensual non-consent, and cock and ball torture, among others.
 The sex toys brand LELO has noted that "often (but not always), female-led relationships have strong ties to cuckold culture".
 According to sex therapist Rachel Zar, "if a woman is feeling disempowered in her day-to-day life, being in a female-led relationship can be a wonderful, cathartic way to feel powerful and in control,".